barisbozkurt/AutomaticPCGclassification/README.md

-# AutomaticPCGclassification - Beta version
+# Automatic heart sound classification for pathology detection

 This repository contains python implementation of one of the systems described in our submission under review:

-> Bozkurt, B., Germanakis, I., Stylianou, Y. A study of time-frequency features for CNN-based automatic heart sound classification for pathology detection, Under Review.
+> Bozkurt, B., Germanakis, I., & Stylianou, Y. (2018).
+A study of time-frequency features for CNN-based automatic heart sound classification for pathology detection.
+Computers in Biology and Medicine, 100(July 2017), 132–143. http://doi.org/10.1016/j.compbiomed.2018.06.026.

-This is part of a larger code collection used for running all experiments(90 distinct settings) defined in our submitted manuscript: system with settings: CNN classifier using feature of Sub-band envelopes computed from asyncronous frames extracted with length of 2 seconds and hop size of 1 second.
+This is part of a larger code collection used for running all experiments(90 distinct settings) defined in our paper: system with settings: CNN classifier using feature of Sub-band envelopes computed from asyncronous frames extracted with length of 2 seconds and hop size of 1 second.

-Run the code at your own risk and please cite the publication(citation to be updated upon acceptance) if you use this code in your own work.
+Run the code at your own risk and please cite the publication if you use this code in your own work.
 This repo is not aimed for distributing a well-designed code package but more for quickly sharing part of our code for readers of our manuscript who would like to learn implementation details.

 Dependencies (python packages used): numpy, spectrum, soundfile, keras, tensorflow, matplotlib, scipy, resampy, gammatone (https://github.com/detly/gammatone). (list of packages in the environment used for testing is available in environmentPackages.txt)

 It is suggested that you create a virtual environment, install dependencies.
 Following that step, to run the experiments, activate your environment, cd to the 'scripts' folder and run in terminal:
 $python SingleRepeatedExperiment.py

-The script downloads data(~200Mb) from Physionet site (https://www.physionet.org/physiobank/database/challenge/2016/).
+The script downloads data(~200Mb) from Physionet site (https://www.physionet.org/physiobank/database/challenge/2016/) and runs the experiment.
 Physionet data involves train and validation sets.
 Physionet-validation set is used as the test set.
 Physionet-train set is splitted to form train and validation sets.
 Data augmentation is applied to train and validation sets.

 The script performs 5 random experiments with random splits of train-validation sets (test set is fixed for all experiments).
 The results are written in data/results folder.